DM8tyProgrammer/mighty-articles/parsing.md

 A piece of program that does parsing is called _Parser_.

 ## How it works
-Parser analyses source text against the format* prescribed.
-If source text does not match against format error is thrown or returned.
+Parser analyses the source text against the defined format*.
-* If source text does not match against format error is thrown or returned.
+* If source text does not match against format, errors are thrown or returned.
-* If matches then “data structure” is returned.
+* If matches, then “data structure” is returned.

 ![](https://cdn-images-1.medium.com/max/1600/1*Tj1H3orLHUpQlbBR45iNNA.png)

-*format is coded inside the parser.
+*format is coded inside Parser.
 > Format is the DNA of a parser.

 ## Small Case Study